 The convergent validity of the TAGRAS was demonstrated via its relation to participants' sex, education level, social dominance orientation, religiosity, and religious fundamentalism: As in Study 1, boys held more traditional gender role attitudes (M = 1.02, SD = 0.76) than did girls (M = 0.61, SD = 0.65), t(1, 431.16) = 6.11, p < .001.
 Age and economic situation did not correlate with the TAGRAS, but students with a higher education level held less traditional gender role attitudes (see Table 5).
 Social dominance orientation and religious fundamentalism, which are aspects of conservatism, were positively correlated with the TAGRAS and general religiosity showed a small positive correlation.
 The TAGRAS did not correlate with religious reflexivity, i.e. a more liberal kind of religiosity, which can be interpreted as an index of discriminant validity.
+When analyzing the antitraditional and egalitarian participants (TAGRAS \leq 0) and the egalitarian and traditional participants (TAGRAS \geq 0) separately, correlations were only significant for the egalitarian-traditional side of the TAGRAS.
+For the antitraditional-egalitarian side, all correlations were nonsignificant with a maximum score of .16 for the correlation between the TAGRAS and social dominance orientation.
+Thus, traditional and egalitarian participants differed with regard to these variables whereas egalitarian and antitraditional participants had similar scores.

-In order to test the scales' predictive validity, multi-level analyses with students nested within classes were performed using SPSS mixed models and restricted maximum likelihood as the estimation method.
+In order to test the TAGRAS's predictive validity, multi-level analyses with students nested within classes were performed using SPSS mixed models and restricted maximum likelihood as the estimation method.
 Behaviors and attitudes toward lesbians, gays, and heterosexuals as dependent variables were predicted by sociodemographic characteristics and the TAGRAS in level 1 random intercept models (see Table 6).
 To enable a comparison between the effect estimates, all variables were z-transformed before analyses.
 The predictive validity of the TAGRAS was demonstrated for discriminatory behavior and both attitude measures.
 Explicit attitudes toward lesbians and gays were predicted by the TAGRAS even longitudinally for the follow-up survey nine months later after controlling for attitudes at the first measurement point.
-The null effect on implicit attitudes toward heterosexuals can be considered evidence for the scale's discriminant validity.
+When analyzing both sides of the TAGRAS separately, the TAGRAS's effects on discriminatory behavior as well as explicit and implicit attitudes toward lesbians and gays were significant only on the egalitarian-traditional side.
+However, there was a significant effect on implicit attitudes toward heterosexuals on the antitraditional-egalitarian side ($\beta = 1.32$, p = .016) but not on the egalitarian-traditional side ($\beta = -.06$, p =